Article

 Before you can determine how long it will take your organization to implement a new RMM tool, you must decide what will be the measure of implementation completion for your business and the project requirements.

-You should define success criteria based on business needs by identifying current gaps that are most severely impacting uptime and availability.
-For more information on unpacking downtime and identifying gaps, download our white paper here.
+You should define success criteria based on business needs by identifying current gaps that are most severely impacting uptime and availability (See our research on Overcoming Downtime).

 Once you have these gaps identified, you should set achievable uptime improvement goals based on your knowledge of your device, deployment model, technical functionality, etc. Typically, organizations measure improvements by tracking the number of self-healing automations run, the improvement in uptime percentage, and reports on fleet-wide performance.